habi/EAWAG-manuscript/manuscript.md

 To examine differences in shape across the species sampled, we performed a Generalized Procrustes Superimposition on the landmark data to remove the effects of location, size, and rotation from the analysis using the *geomorph* package in *R* (Version 4.2.1) with *RStudio* (Version 2022.07.2+576) [@doi:10.1111/2041-210X.13029; @geomorph; @rrpp; @r ;@rstudio].
 This process brings all specimens to a common origin, scales the landmarks to a unit centroid size, and rotates specimens to reduce distances between landmarks.
 A principal component analysis was then performed on the superimposed landmark data to visualize the major axes of shape change across sampled species.
-We then used phylogenetic information to identify instances of repeated evolution of trophic adaptations in cichlids.
+We then used phylogenetic information to identify instances of repeated evolution of trophic adaptations in these cichlids.

 [TODO]: # (How was the PCA performed, also in R?)
 [TODO]: # (Show some results from Kassandras PCA)

 #### Automatic extraction of otoliths

-[TODO]: # (Give more information about the otoliths)

-The so-called otoliths in the fish heads structures made up of mostly calcium carbonate and are located in the head of fishes.
+Otoliths are structures made up of mostly calcium carbonate located in the head of fishes.
 Due to their composition they show up nicely on the X-ray images we acquired.
 We devised a very robust image processing method to automatically detect the location of the otoliths in the heads of the fishes and extract them from the original data.
 The whole method is implemented in its own [Jupyter notebook](https://github.com/habi/EAWAG/blob/master/ExtractOtoliths.ipynb) (part of the aforementioned analysis repository [@doi:10.5281/zenodo.6798632]) and is briefly explained below.